 I would definitely do it again.
 Rex and Bill knew what they’re doing, so getting their expertise was vital.
 It was an easy process.

-TCM: Let’s back up and talk about how you ordered the Northstar American Hero flatbed camper.
+TCM: Let’s back up and talk about how you ordered the Northstar American Hero flatbed truck camper.
 Where did that begin?

 Dick: In early 2012 we began thinking about a larger camper.
 We decided to stay with Northstar and were particularly interested in the flatbed American Hero as it offered much more floor space than the traditional truck camper without having slide-outs.